 Getting your own place sounds very exciting.
 However, with the high prices and many available choices, the question is: to buy a house or to just rent?
-The number one thing you should consider with this question is the cost.
+The number one thing you should consider with this question is the cost and the viewing of the property (refer to : real estate virtual tour software).
 You have to determine whether renting or buying would be less pricey and less of a hassle.
 Let’s see!

 Benefits of Renting a House